 Like any management system, there are things you should and shouldn’t do, and certain types of projects that flourish under specific strategies that would collapse under others.

 However, there are also tools you can use to help your project time management and get your projects completed on time.

 What Project Time Management Issues to Avoid

 There are plenty of project time management issues that can slow down or even stop the progress of your project.
-These can delay you into not completing the projection time or going over budget with it.
+These can delay you from completing the projection time or going over budget.

 Some of the things you shouldn’t do when managing a project are: